 Welcome to the Careful Nursing Philosophy and Professional Practice Model

-In Ireland during the early years of the 19th century, following the gradual repeal of the penal laws, it became possible again for indigenous Irish people to form their own organisations to address social needs.
-Poverty and illness were widespread and a great need existed for skilled nursing services.
-Catherine McAuley and Mary Aikenhead responded to this need.
-In accordance with cultural and political circumstances, they formed organisations of religious sisters to accomplish their work, the Sisters of Mercy and the Irish Sisters of Charity, respectively.
+In early 19th-century Ireland, with repeal of the penal laws, it became possible for indigenous Irish people to again form their own organisations to meet social needs.
+There was an especially critical need for skilled nursing.
+In accordance with cultural and political customs of the time, Catherine McAuley and Mary Aikenhead formed organisations of religious sisters to serve the poor particularly, the Sisters of Mercy and the Irish Sisters of Charity, respectively.
 They went out daily to nurse the sick, injured and vulnerable in their homes.
-During recurring famines and fever epidemics they provided crucial nursing services in hospitals and workhouses and became recognised as skilled nurses.
+During famines and fever epidemics they provided crucial nursing services in hospitals and workhouses and became recognised as skilled nurses.
 In 1832 Catherine McAuley was given ‘the fullest control’ of patient care at Dublin’s Townsend Street Depot Cholera Hospital.
 In 1835 Mary Aikenhead founded St. Vincent’s Hospital in Dublin, the first major hospital in Britain and Ireland to be owned and operated by nurses in modern times.

-The name, Careful Nursing, was selected from a letter written by Mary Vincent Whitty in 1854, to be passed on to the British War Office.
-She wrote that: ‘Attendance on the sick is, as you are aware, part of our Institute; and sad experience amongst the poor has convinced us that, even with the advantage of medical aid, many valuable lives are lost for want of careful nursing’.
+The name, Careful Nursing, is from an 1854 letter to the British War Office: ‘Attendance on the sick is, as you are aware, part of our Institute; and sad experience amongst the poor has convinced us that, even with the advantage of medical aid, many valuable lives are lost for want of careful nursing’.

-This web page is intended to serve as a source of information and means of communication about the philosophy and model as it is further developed, critically examined, used and tested.
-The Overview page provides a relatively brief summary of the philosophy and model to date and the videos provide more detail.
+This web page: is intended to serve as a source of information and means of communication about the philosophy and model as it is further developed, critically examined, used and tested.
 As the page is developed over time, more resources and information will become available.